 The state is covered by 16 multi-county vocational technical and adult education districts which are organized on a regional basis and financed primarily by local property taxes.
 These districts tend to follow school district boundaries rather than county lines.
-The Town of Oasis is part of the Mid State District.
+The Town of Richford is split between the Mid State District and Fox Valley District.
 Curricula in the technical schools are usually geared toward an area's particular needs.
-Typically a student may choose from among a two-year highly technical associate degree program, a two-year vocational program, and a short-term program.
+Typically a student may choose from among a two-year highly technical associate degree program, a two-year vocational program, a one-year vocational program, and a short-term program.